Elizabeth Arden, Inc.: Sale to Revlon

 In June 2016, US cosmetics company Revlon announced its intention to buy Elizabeth Arden Inc. for US$870 million (£611m).
-When the deal was concluded, the company was expected to have annual gross sales of US$3 billion.

 On September 7, 2016, Revlon completed its acquisition of Elizabeth Arden.
-At the time of the merger, it was expected that E. Scott Beattie would join Revlon, Inc.’s board of directors as non-executive vice chairman and serve as a senior advisor to Fabian Garcia, Revlon's president and chief executive officer.

-On November 3, 2016, Revlon's board of directors appointed E. Scott Beattie, Elizabeth Arden's former chairman, president and chief executive officer, to serve as a member of Revlon's board of directors in the capacity of non-executive vice-chairman.
+On November 3, 2016, Revlon's board of directors appointed E. Scott Beattie, Elizabeth Arden's former chairman, president, and chief executive officer, to serve as a member of Revlon's board of directors in the capacity of non-executive vice-chairman.

 On June 16, 2022, its parent, Revlon, filed for Chapter 11 bankruptcy.